nukeop/nuclear/CONTRIBUTING.md

   * **Note:** Because the developers need to copy and paste the code snippet, including a code snippet as a media file (i.e. .gif) is not sufficient.

-## Contributing Fixes
+## Contributing Code

-If you are interested in writing code to fix issues or add features, please see How to [Contribute](https://github.com/nukeop/nuclear/wiki/Contributing) in the wiki.
+If you are interested in writing code to fix issues or add features, please see How to [Contribute](https://nukeop.gitbook.io/nuclear/contributing/contribution-guidelines) in the docs.

+We also appreciate [converting existing JS code to Typescript](https://nukeop.gitbook.io/nuclear/contributing/converting-to-typescript), and raising test coverage.

 # Thank You!